oshosingh/Gan/README.md

 ## Generative-Adversarial-Network
 Generating Fake Images using CIFAR10 dataset for training.

-##### Generative Adversarial Network was discover by IAN Goodfellow.
+##### Generative Adversarial Network was discovered by IAN Goodfellow.

-GANS are generally used for generating fake images, we call it fake because it generates images of thingS that doeSn't exist.
+GANS are generally used for generating fake images, we call it fake because it generates images of things that doesn't exist.

 ### Generator
 It is a de-convolutional neural network which takes in a noise or random vectors and then passes the input to the network to generate images.